Naiqqqqq/omc-telegram-bot/README.md

 - Real-time attendance will be updated on the google sheets accordingly
 - Attendance log will be generated and updated in `attendance.txt`

+## How to use it

+- Users have to find the Telegram Bot by name on Telegram
+- Type `/start` to start or reset the bot

 ## Refresh Token

-- When token in `token.json` expires, generate a new one by deleting the file and running the application.
+- When token in `token.json` expires, generate a new one by deleting `token.json` and running the application.